wp-plugins/nebula-facebook-comments/readme.txt

 2. If you post a comment, it will show up underneath the comment form.

 == Changelog ==

+= 1.2 =

+* Fixed the language support for the plugin itselfe.
+Now it uses WordPress' language attribute.

 = 1.1 =